Israel's Netanyahu Poised for Fifth Term as Prime Minister

 Though the Palestinian issue was rarely mentioned in the raucous campaign, Netanyahu had in the final stretch pledged for the first time to annex parts of the occupied West Bank in a desperate bid to rally his right-wing base.
 Netanyahu has welched on election eve promises before, but should he follow through on this one, it would mark a dramatic development and potentially wipe out the already diminishing hope for Palestinian statehood.

+An aide to Palestinian President Mahmoud Abbas said the outcome of the election raised Palestinian fears about an Israeli annexation of parts of the occupied West Bank.
+Ahmed Majdalani said Palestinians will seek the help of the international community to try to block any such plans.
+He said that the outcome of the election means a boost for what he called the “extreme right-wing camp” in Israeli politics.

+Hanan Ashrawi, a senior Palestinian official, said Israel chose to entrench “the status quo of oppression, occupation, annexation and dispossession.”

-The 69-year-old prime minister has been the dominant force in Israeli politics for the past two decades and its face to the world.
+The 69-year-old Netanyahu has been the dominant force in Israeli politics for the past two decades and its face to the world.
 His campaign has focused heavily on his friendship with President Donald Trump and his success in cultivating new allies, such as China, India and Brazil.

 But his corruption scandals created some voter fatigue.
 Along with two other former military chiefs on his ticket, Gantz was able to challenge Netanyahu on security issues, normally the prime minister’s strong suit, while also taking aim at the prime minister’s alleged ethical lapses.

-Israel’s attorney general has recommended charging Netanyahu with bribery, breach of trust and fraud in three cases.
-He will only decide on indicting him after a legally mandated hearing.
-Legal experts expect at least some charges to be filed, which could set the stage for a short term for Netanyahu and another round of elections soon.
+Israel’s attorney general has recommended charging Netanyahu with bribery, breach of trust and fraud in three cases and a potential fourth case emerged during the campaign.
+He will only decide on indicting Netanyahu after a legally mandated hearing.
+Legal experts expect at least some charges to be filed, which could set the stage for a short term in office for Netanyahu and another round of elections soon.

+“This is a clear beginning of Netanyahu’s fifth term, but his fifth term might end up being his shortest one”, says Reuven Hazan, a political scientist from Jerusalem’s Hebrew University.
+“In another year, we might be in a battle for either leadership of the Likud or another election.”